WHAT IS A CANNOLO?

 All Sicilians agree that the minimum size of proper Sicilian cannoli is 14 cm / 5,5 inch.
 A small cannolo is called by Sicilians cannolicchio.
 The cannolicchio is normally 9 cm / 3,5 inch long.
 This is what you may find outside Sicily sold as “true sicilian cannoli”.
 Stay away from it.
 The point is that the proportion of crust and cream in a small cannolo never gets the same tasty results of a real Sicilian one.
 When you bite a proper size cannolo, your lips must sink into the fresh cream and make yourself a fancy hipster ricotta moustache, and why not…a white nose too! .
 While biting you feel the toasting of the crust.
 Let’s shorten this up: a cannolicchio is not a real cannolo.

 WHERE TO BUY A CANNOLO

 This is probably the hardest part of your cannolo mission in Sicily.
-There is nothing called a “Cannoli shop”, this is more often a touristy pastry shops, but you never know coz Sicily hasn’t been spoiled by mass tourism yet.
+There is nothing called a “Cannoli shop”, if you find it, it’s a touristy pastry shops.
 So, should you buy it in a pastry shop?
 Maybe, but do not give this for granted, most of pastry shops only serve the small ones.
 Only your local friend or your Streaty guide can take you to the best cannoli spots, but we’ll give you two good tips!
 The small town of Piana degli Albanesi ( in the Province of Palermo) is a pilgrimage destination for cannoli lovers.
-You may also want to check San Lorenzo Mercato in Palermo and their Cannoli Festival!
+You may also want to check San Lorenzo mercato in Palermo and their Cannoli Festival!

 HOW TO RECOGNIZE A GOOD CANNOLO